 Background

 Section 3701 of the CARES Act created a temporary safe harbor that allowed employers and health plans to provide pre-deductible coverage of telehealth services for individuals with a high deductible health plan coupled with a health savings account (HDHP-HSA).
 The safe harbor allowed individuals with these plans to access telehealth services before their annual deductible was met, ensuring that employers and plans could support patients that were leveraging virtual care to access a range of critical health care services during the pandemic.
-The Alliance catalyzed policy changes to allow for this HDHP telehealth flexibility at the start of the COVID-19 pandemic in March 2020, and has been successful in expanding this important virtual care for the 32 million individuals with these plans.
+The Alliance catalyzed policy changes to allow for this HDHP telehealth flexibility at the start of the COVID-19 pandemic in March 2020, and was successful in expanding this important virtual care for the 32 million individuals with these plans through December 31, 2024.

 This provision has increased health care access for many individuals that otherwise would have avoided care due to out-of-pocket costs.
 Unfortunately, Congress did not anticipate that the COVID-19 public health emergency would last this long, and only provided for this access until December 31, 2021.
 While Congress renewed this flexibility for telehealth services from March 31, 2022 – January 1, 2023 through the Consolidated Appropriations Act, 2022, the lapse that occurred between January 1, 2022 – March 31, 2022 when the CARES Act flexibility expired and these services were therefore not covered led to confusion and uncertainty for patients and employers.

-As a result of our ongoing advocacy on this issue, Congress included a two-year extension of the HDHP telehealth safe harbor in the Consolidated Appropriations Act, 2023, ensuring these benefits remain intact through December 31, 2024.
-The Alliance applauds Congress for its action to ensure Americans did not lose access to these important telehealth benefits at the end of 2022.
+As a result of our ongoing advocacy on this issue, Congress included a two-year extension of the HDHP telehealth safe harbor in the Consolidated Appropriations Act, 2023, which expired December 31, 2024.
+Unfortunately, the provisions ended December 31, 2024 as Congress was unable to include in its end of year funding package.

 Alliance Leads More than 185 Organizations in a Letter Supporting the Telehealth Expansion Act